Skip to page content

 • Death

-If anything on this page worries you or you have questions that we have not answered please discuss with your anaesthetist or your pre-assessment nurse.
+If anything on this page worries you or you have any questions that we have not answered, please discuss these with your anaesthetist or your pre-assessment nurse.

 Further information